King of the Khyber Rifles (film): Development

 Fox announced plans to remake the film in 1938.
 They were going to make it with Richard Greene or Victor McLaglen, but plans were pushed back because of the start of World War II.

 In 1951 the project was reactivated as a vehicle for Tyrone Power.
 Walter Doniger was to write the script and Frank Rosenberg was to produce.
 By December Henry Hathaway was listed as director.

 In January 1953 Fox announced the film would be one of a series of "super specials" the studio would make in CinemaScope.

 In April 1953 Henry King was given the job of directing and Power was confirmed as star.
 Guy Rolfe signed in June.

 Filming started 14 July in Lone Pine, California.
 During filming, 22 people were injured when an explosion went off with more force than anticipated.

+Reception

+Release

+King of the Khyber Rifles opened in theatres on December 22, 1953.
+It grossed $2.6 million while in US/Canada theatres and $3.5 million overseas.

+Critical response

+Variety spotlighted Tyrone Power’s lead performance.